maciaszczykm/k8s-tools/README.md

-# Kubernetes Tools
+# Sample Kubernetes Resources

-Files and scripts to work with Kubernetes.
+Sample Kubernetes resources that can be used for testing.